Core Model

 Layer 4.5: How fixes usually work

-Once you know whether a problem is mostly scarcity, mostly extraction, or both, the next move gets clearer.
+Once you know whether a problem is scarcity, extraction, or both, the next move gets clearer.
 The action layer tends to fall into four families.

 • Market contestability: use this when the problem is lock-in, hidden fees, concentration, or low-choice extraction.